Polymer-Enforced Crystallization of a Eutectic Binary Hard Sphere Mixture

 Cross-linked polystyrene ($PS$) microgel spheres were synthesized by emulsion polymerization, cleaned, dried and re-suspended in 2-Ethylnaphtalene ($2EN$) as described previously \cite{Bartsch2002JNCS}.
 In this good solvent the particles swell to hydrodynamic radii of $R_{h,S} = (152 \pm 4)$ nm and $R_{h,L} = (193 \pm 3)$ nm giving a size ratio of $\Gamma_{h} = 0.785$.
 The hardness of interaction was probed in oscillatory rheological measurements following the procedure described in \cite{Senff1999JCP}.
-Assuming an inverse power potential $U(r)\propto 1/r^n$ we find $n = 40 \pm 2$ \cite{Kozina2009thesis} which is sufficiently steep to regard the particles as hard spheres.
-From form factor measurements the polydispersity index $\sigma = \sqrt{\left\langle R^2\right\rangle-\left\langle R\right\rangle^2}/\left\langle R\right\rangle$ is about 0.08 for both pure species.
-Sedimentation experiments following \cite{Paulin1990PRL} revealed the expected HS-like phase behavior.
+Assuming an inverse power potential $U(r) \propto 1 /r^n$ we find $n = 40 \pm 2$ \cite{Kozina2009thesis} which is sufficiently steep to regard the particles as hard spheres.
+For both pure species the polydispersity index $\sigma = \sqrt{\left\langle R^2\right\rangle-\left\langle R\right\rangle^2} / \left\langle R\right\rangle$ is between 0.06 (TEM on dried particles) and 0.08 (form factor measurements).
+Sedimentation experiments following \cite{Paulin1990PRL} revealed their expected HS-like phase behaviour.
 The freezing concentration was then identified with the ideal HS value and the melting points scaled accordingly to obtain $\Phi_{M,S} = 0.528$ and $\Phi_{M,L} = 0.531$.
-Further, from the position of the first Bragg reflection of samples at coexistence the lattice spacing and from that the effective radii were obtained as $R_{eff,L} = (170.5 \pm 2)$ nm and $R_{eff,S} =(126.2 \pm 3)$ nm (effective size ratio $\Gamma_{eff} = 0.74$) \cite{remark}.
-The volume fraction chosen for our experiments is just below the HS glass transition at $\Phi_{GT} = 0.573 \pm 0.002$ \cite{remarkGT}.
-The phase diagram of the HS mixtures ($R1$ - $R5$) is shown in Fig. \ref{Fig1}.
-To monitor the effects of attraction, a sample series ($E1$ - $E10$) of eutectic composition ($x_S = 0.77$) and increasing concentrations, $c_P$, of linear $PS$ ($R_g = 13.1$ nm, $M_W = 133000$ g/mol; PSS GmbH, Germany) was prepared.
-Strongly attractive samples ($A1$ - $A5$) of different molar fraction of $S$-particles, $x_S$, were prepared at $c_P = 12.54$ g/l.
-Respecting the volume occupied by the colloids, the polymer concentration in the free volume is $c_{P,free} = 43$ g/l \cite{Illet1995PRE}, roughly 1.8 times larger than the overlap concentration $c_P^{*} = 3 M_W / (4 \pi N_A R_g^3) = 23.5$ g/l.
+Further, from the position of the first Bragg reflection of samples at coexistence the lattice spacing and from that effective radii were obtained as $R_{eff,L} = (170.5 \pm 2)$ nm and $R_{eff,S} = (126.2 \pm 3)$ nm (effective size ratio $\Gamma_{eff} = 0.74$) \cite{remark}.
+The inset of Fig. \ref{fig1} shows the expected phase diagram of monodisperse repulsive mixtures.
+Choosing the eutectic composition and increasing $\Phi$ we monitor the intermediate scattering functions, $f(q,t)$ (Fig. \ref{fig1} main).
+A Mode coupling GT is observed for $\Phi_{GT} = 0.573 \pm 0.002$ \cite{remarkGT}.
+For $\Gamma \leq 0.8$ the value of $\Phi_{GT}$ hardly varies with composition \cite{Voigtmann2003PRE}.
+The expected GT-line is shown dashed in the inset.
+Note that neither the eutectic point nor ($L$+$S$)-coexistence region are accessible.